Worlds Largest Indoor Ski Resort Opens In Shanghai As China Logs Hottest Month - UrduPoint

 World's Largest Indoor Ski Resort Opens In Shanghai As China Logs Hottest Month

-Shanghai, (APP - UrduPoint / Pakistan Point News - 6th Sep, 2024) Shanghai opened the world's largest indoor ski resort on Friday, welcoming snowsuit-clad visitors to its faux pistes as China reported its hottest August in 60 years.
+Shanghai, (APP - UrduPoint / Pakistan Point News - 6th Sep, 2024) Shanghai opened the world's largest indoor ski resort on Friday, welcoming visitors in snowsuits to its pistes as China reported its hottest August in 60 years.

-This year's northern summer saw the highest global temperatures ever recorded, and in the faux-Alpine square where the resort's opening ceremony took place, the mercury had already hit 30 degrees Celsius (86 degrees Fahrenheit) by 9:00 am local time.
+This year's northern summer saw the highest global temperatures ever recorded, and in the faux Alpine square where the resort's opening ceremony took place, the mercury had already hit 30 degrees Celsius (86 degrees Fahrenheit) by 9:00 am.

 But the temperature plummeted to well below zero inside the cavernous atrium, where visitors switched from sunglasses and T-shirts into padded overalls, some opting for designer goggles or flapping bat-winged helmets.

-At the top of a piste, snowboarder Jessica Zhang was unphased by the August heat record.
+At the top of a piste, snowboarder Jessica Zhang was unfazed by the August heat record.

-This year is likely to be the Earth's hottest on record, beating the record set in 2023, according to the EU's climate monitor.
+This year is likely to be the Earth's hottest ever logged, beating the record set in 2023, according to the EU's climate monitor.

-Climate change has affected traditional outdoor skiing destinations, with ice and snow retreating as global temperatures rise.

-China is the world's biggest emitter of greenhouse gases, though in recent years it has also emerged as a global leader in renewable energy.
+China is the world's biggest emitter of greenhouse gases, although in recent years it has also emerged as a global leader in renewable energy.

+Climate change has affected traditional outdoor skiing destinations, with ice and snow retreating as world temperatures rise.

+"In China, it might have more of an effect in the north because of climate change, there are fewer people doing winter sports there... so some of the snow parks just aren't operating well, they're shrinking," said Zhang Jin, a 48-year-old skier.

 Even as the country warms, huge government support and the interest of an expanding middle class have seen the ski industry coast to new heights in China, particularly after Beijing hosted the 2022 Winter Olympics.